kn0630/amazon-inspector/README.md

   -t [DSM_TENANT], --dsm-tenant [DSM_TENANT]
          - The name of the Deep Security tenant/account -v [VULS_JSON_REPORT_PATH], --vuls-json-report [VULS_JSON_REPORT_PATH]
+         - The full-path of JSON format report by Vuls -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
-         - The full-path to JSON-format report of Vulse.
+         - The full-path of directory to output results.
+Defaults to current directory.
   --ignore-ssl-validation
          - Ignore SSL certification validation.
            Be careful when you use this as it disables a recommended security check.